FAA’s SRM Risk Assessment Element

 - Establish where the consequence aligns with how you indicated likelihood; and

-- Summarize assessment by choosing appropriate box on risk matrix.
+- Summarize the assessment by choosing the appropriate box on the risk matrix.

 The end result of the risk matrix will be a number and a letter, which is the code that summarizes your exposure.
 For more information, see this article covering how to perform risk assessments with a risk matrix.

 The process can be done by an individual, such as an owner.
-In medium/larger organizations, the FAA recommend that this process be “coordinated across the divisional and geographic units of the company.”
+In medium/larger organizations, the FAA recommends that this process be “coordinated across the divisional and geographic units of the company.”